TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 Moreover, as Sadees conquered their strongholds, he interrogated them and their correspondence, and claimed to have learned that the so-called visions were little more than fabrications made to keep the people in check.
 This marked yet another shift in Vorin doctrine: now, prophecy was an evil thing, of [[Odium\|Odium]] and the [[Voidbringers\|Voidbringers]], and to pursue it was heresy.
 Yet more changes were made to free the church from ardentia's grip: rather than holding ultimate authority, they became merely advisors, and each man and woman was supposed to find the faith's meaning for themselves.

 ### Present and Future
 Though Sadees' war of conquest stretched as far West as [[Azir\|Azir]], Vorinism did not find foothold there.
-On the other hand, the states formerly under Hierocracy, now known as the Vorin kingdoms, retain the faith to this day.
+On the other hand, the states formerly under Hierocracy, now known as the Vorin kingdoms, retain the faith as of 1175.
 Despite ardentia having few privileges remaining from the days of Hierocracy, their social status has been slowly climbing back up over the past decades.
 The curates retain their right to excommunicate members of the Church without consulting with any political authority, and though they are forbidden from amassing wealth, some of it still finds its way into their hands.
 In addition, ardents are increasingly often used as yet another political tool by the lighteyes.
 Some people -- not only ardents, but even laymen -- seek the return of Hierocracy, chief among them the [[Sons of Honor\|Sons of Honor]].
 Other groups, like the [[Envisagers\|Envisagers]], desire to go even further back, to the age of Old Vorinism.
 With the coming of the [[Everstorm\|Everstorm]] and the return of the [[Knights Radiant\|Knights Radiant]], the future of Vorinism is unclear.
 Many of its tenets, chief among them that the [[Aharietiam\|Aharietiam]] was the final Desolation, have been proven wrong, the Heralds are quite mad, and the leaders of the largest anti-Odium faction are a heretic and an atheist.
 For now, the church strives to retain control through hamfisted means -- most notably, the Curates' sudden excommunication of [[Dalinar Kholin\|Dalinar Kholin]], who, at the time, had began to loudly proclaim Almighty's death.
 This is unlikely to be sufficient, however, as there are some who believe that now is the time to break free from Vorinism.